JotaVexD/EDPA/README.md

 *A analytics tool for PvE piracy targeting miners in Elite Dangerous*

-*This is a tool for my personal use*
+*This is a tool mainly for my personal use that I decided to make public*

 </div>